chromium/chromium/tools/metrics/histograms/README.md

 See also `chrome://metrics-internals` ([docs](https://chromium.googlesource.com/chromium/src/+/master/components/metrics/debug/README.md))
 for more thorough manual testing if needed.

+By default, histograms in unit or browser tests will not be actually uploaded.
+In general, you can rely on the UMA infrastructure to upload the metrics correctly.

 ## Interpreting the Resulting Data

 The top of [go/uma-guide](http://go/uma-guide) has good advice on how to go